Surviving Spouse Benefits: What Widows Need to Know

 Who Qualifies for DIC Benefits?

 To qualify for DIC benefits, you must meet specific eligibility criteria under federal law (38 USC §§ 1310–1318).
+You must also have been married to the veteran for at least 1 year before death, OR had a child with the veteran, OR married before 15 years after the service period in which the fatal injury was incurred (38 CFR § 3.54(c)).
 The veteran or servicemember must have died under one of these circumstances:

 Death on Active Duty